-Is norovirus dangerous to babies?
+Is norovirus dangerous for babies?

-- fewer wet nappies
+- Fewer wet nappies

 How long does norovirus last in babies?

-How do I stop norovirus from spreading?
+How do I stop norovirus from spreading to others?

 Dr Philippa Kaye works as a GP in both NHS and private practice.
 She attended Downing College, Cambridge, then took medical studies at Guy's, King's and St Thomas's medical schools in London, training in paediatrics, gynaecology, care of the elderly, acute medicine, psychiatry and general practice.
 Dr Philippa has also written a number of books, including ones on child health, diabetes in childhood and adolescence.
 She is a mum of 3.